 You've certainly heard the phrase, "It's a Dry Heat."
 Some people actually think that this is the Phoenix city motto!
 You'll even find that phrase on tee shirts around town.
-The truth is that because our humidity levels are lower than many other regions of the country, 100°F may not feel as terrible here as it does when temperatures rise to triple digits in parts of the country that have higher levels of humidity.
+The truth is that because our humidity levels are lower than many other regions of the country, 100°F may not feel as horrible or suffocating here as it does when temperatures rise to triple digits in parts of the country that have higher levels of humidity.

 When considering the temperature, it is also important to keep the Heat Index in mind.

 The Heat Index is the temperature the body feels when humidity is taken into account.
 The concept is similar to wind chill factor, only on the opposite end of the temperature scale.

 Why Does it Feel Hotter When it Is More Humid?

 When the humidity is high, sweat doesn't evaporate as much, and so our body loses some of the cooling effect that the evaporation of sweat provides.

 People can be affected by heat even when the temperatures aren't that high, but certainly when the Heat Index gets into the blue zone in the chart below, there is a higher risk of heat exhaustion or heat stroke.

 |Temperature vs. Relative Humidity: Heat Index|